FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Shoals Technologies Group, Inc. - SHLS

-CEDARHURST, N.Y., May 14, 2024 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Shoals Technologies Group, Inc. (NasdaqGM: SHLS), if they purchased or otherwise acquired the Company’s shares (i) in connection to the Company’s December 2022 secondary public offering (the “SPO”); and/or (ii) between May 17, 2022 and November 7, 2023, inclusive (the “Class Period”).
+CEDARHURST, N.Y., May 15, 2024 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Shoals Technologies Group, Inc. (NasdaqGM: SHLS), if they purchased or otherwise acquired the Company’s shares i) in connection to the Company’s December 2022 secondary public offering (the “SPO”); and/or ii) between May 17, 2022 and November 7, 2023, inclusive (the “Class Period”).
 Shareholders have until May 21, 2024 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgm-shls/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).